MCSManager/Documentation/tutorial/update_mcsmanager.md

 ## Backup

-1. Move these two folders to another location.
+1. Backup the configuration folders.
+You can simply move them to another location other than where MCSM was installed.

 - /opt/mcsmanager/web/data/
 - /opt/mcsmanager/daemon/data/

 2. Update...
-3. Move back
+3. Move the backuped configurations back to its original location.
+(We recommend copying it and then removing the backup once the updated version works.)

 ## Update